-Alison Brooks, Principal and Creative Director of Alison Brooks Architects, is recognised as one of the leading architects of her generation.
-She has developed an international reputation for design excellence, as well as a voice advocating for the social project of architecture, and the role of women in the profession.
+Alison Brooks, Principal and Creative Director of Alison Brooks Architects, is one of the leading architects of her generation.
+She has developed an international reputation for a multi-award winning body of work since founding the practice in 1996.
 Born in Ontario, Canada in 1962, she moved to London in 1988 after graduating with a BES and BArch from the University of Waterloo.

-Named by Debrett’s as one of ‘Britain’s 500 Most Influential’, Alison Brooks is the only UK architect to have won all three of the UK’s most prestigious awards for architecture: the RIBA Stirling Prize, Manser Medal and Stephen Lawrence Prize.
-In 2012, Alison Brooks and her team were awarded the BD Architect of the Year and Housing Architect of the Year accolades.
-In 2013, Brooks was named Woman Architect of the Year by the Architect’s Journal in recognition of her progressive work in housing, regeneration and education.
+Named in 2012 by Debrett’s as one of ‘Britain’s 500 Most Influential’, Alison Brooks is the only British architect to have won all three of the UK’s most prestigious awards for architecture: the RIBA Stirling Prize, Manser Medal and Stephen Lawrence Prize.
+She was awarded 2013 Woman Architect of the Year by the Architect’s Journal in recognition of her work in housing, regeneration and education.
+In 2012 Alison Brooks and her team were awarded Architect of the Year and Housing Architect of the Year.

 Alison Brooks is a CABE / Design Council National Design Review Panel Chair and Trustee of Open-City.
-She was a was member of the UK Government Advisory Panel; The Farrell Review of Architecture and the Built Environment, and a member of the RIBA Awards group from 2010-15, where she was juror for the 2011 Stirling Prize and 2010 Lubetkin Prize.
-Brooks is currently External Examiner at the Architectural Association and at the UCL Bartlett School of Architecture.
-She also taught at the Architectural Association as Diploma Unit Master from 2008-2010.
-Brooks lectures internationally on architecture and urbanism, and was awarded an Honorary Doctorate in Engineering by the University of Waterloo, Canada in 2016.
+She was a member of The Farrell Review of Architecture and the Built Environment and the RIBA Awards group from 2010-15, where she was juror for the 2011 Stirling Prize and 2010 Lubetkin Prize.
+Brooks is currently External Examiner at the Architectural Association where she taught a Diploma Unit from 2008-2010.
+Alison lectures internationally on architecture and urban design.
+In 2016 she received an Honorary Doctorate of Engineering from University of Waterloo, Canada.